 A second aspect we will particularly focus upon is the reliability of the detection.
-At z>3 all the candidates selected so far are photometric candidates, singled out in deep extragalactic surveys with near-infrared (NIR) coverage.
-Because of their extreme faintness (they are typically fainter than $mag \simeq 26$ in the visible bands) a spectroscopic validation of their redshift and spectral classification is impossible with current instrumentation, and awaits James Webb Space Telescope (JWST) or Extremely Large Telescope class instrumentation.
+At z > 3 all the candidates selected so far are photometric candidates, singled out in deep extragalactic surveys with near-infrared (NIR) coverage.
+Because of their extreme faintness (they are typically fainter than mag $\simeq 26$ in the visible bands) a spectroscopic validation of their redshift and spectral classification is impossible with current instrumentation, and awaits James Webb Space Telescope (JWST) or Extremely Large Telescope class instrumentation.
 Presently, at these faint magnitudes the combined effects of the limited number of available bands and the low signal-to-noise ratio (S/N) make the estimate of the photometric redshift and the spectral classification certainly difficult.
-In this work we have significantly extended the analysis of the reliability of the photometric selection, to investigate whether such candidates of passively evolving galaxies may be mis-classified star-forming dusty ones, taking into full account the photometric scatter and the corresponding redshift uncertainty.
+In this work we have significantly extended the analysis of the reliability of the photometric selection, to investigate whether such candidates of passively evolving galaxies may be misclassified star-forming dusty ones, taking into full account the photometric scatter and the corresponding redshift uncertainty.

 The paper is structured as follows.
-In Section 2 the analyzed dataset is presented.
-In Section 3 we discuss in more details the theoretical motivation for our particular approach based on truncated SFHs, and in Section 4 the adopted selection criteria are described in details, together with the results of the selection processes.
-In Section 5 we briefly discuss the differences between our results and the ones obtained using alternative approaches.
+In Section 2, the analysed data set is presented.
+In Section 3, we discuss in more detail the theoretical motivation for our particular approach based on truncated SFHs, and in Section 4, the adopted selection criteria are described in detail, together with the results of the selection processes.
+In Section 5, we briefly discuss the differences between our results and the ones obtained using alternative approaches.
 In Section 6 we present some considerations on the future perspective with JWST.
-Finally, in Section 7 summary and conclusions are presented.
-Tables with the physical properties of the selected objects, their multi-band snapshots and their SEDs are shown in the Appendixes.
+Finally, in Section 7, summary and conclusions are presented.
+Tables with the physical properties of the selected objects, their multi-band snapshots and their SEDs are shown in the Appendices.

-All magnitudes are given in the AB system; we assume a standard concordance $\Lambda$ -CDM cosmology with $H_0 = 70.0$ , $\Omega{\Lambda} = 0.7$ , $\Omega_m = 0.3$ .
+All magnitudes are given in the AB system; we assume a standard concordance Λ -CDM cosmology with $H_0 = 70.0$, $\Omega{\Lambda} = 0.7$, $\Omega_m = 0.3$.

-2 THE DATASET
+2 THE DATA SET

-Most of the data used here have already been published in previous papers, and are based on the official CANDELS GOODS-South photometric and redshift catalogues (Guo et al. 2013; Fontana et al. 2014; Dahlen et al. 2013; Santini et al. 2015).
-The released photometric catalogue consists of 17 pass-bands, combining data from space and from ground, from ultra-violet (CTIO U band) to mid-infrared (IRAC 8.0 $\mu$ m).
+Most of the data used here have already been published in previous papers, and are based on the official CANDELS GOODS-South photometric and redshift catalogues (Dahlen et al. 2013; Guo et al. 2013; Fontana et al. 2014; Santini et al. 2015).
+The released photometric catalogue consists of 17 pass-bands, combining data from space and from ground, from ultraviolet (CTIO U band) to mid-infrared (IRAC 8.0 μ m).